aboood40091/NSMBU-haxx/README.md

 # NSMBU-haxx
 A compilation of code hacks for NSMBU.
-Also an example for the [CafeLoader Project Compiler](https://github.com/aboood40091/CafeLoader-Project-Compiler).
+Also an example for the [CafeLoader Project Compiler](https://github.com/aboood40091/CafeLoader-Project-Compiler) ([cemu branch](https://github.com/aboood40091/CafeLoader-Project-Compiler/tree/cemu) is needed for building for cemu).

 ## Current haxx:
 * Custom music list